decred/dcrd/contrib/README.md

 enough to generate blocks on demand and the developer owns all of the tickets and votes on the private network.

+The environment will be housed in the `$HOME/dcrdsimnetnodes` directory by default.
+This can be overridden with the `DCR_SIMNET_ROOT` environment variable if desired.

 See the full [Simulation Network Reference](../docs/simnet_environment.mediawiki) for more details.